mnunezsa95/mnunezsa95/README.md

-## Hi there 👋, I'm Marlon Nunez, an aspiring Software Engineer / Data Scientist
+## Hi there 👋, I'm Marlon Nunez, an aspiring Software Engineer / Data Analyst

 ## Background
 I am currently working as Project Manager for NewGlobe, a small Edtech and Ed Management company geared towards providing educational sustainbility in countries around the world.
 Long term, I am hoping to break into the tech industry as a Data Scientist or Full Stack Software Engineer.